The Innkeepers (film): Production

+While filming The House of the Devil, the crew stayed at Yankee Pedlar Inn and some of the crew had strange experiences there.
+The Inn staff believed the location to be haunted and this inspired West to write and direct his next film, The Innkeepers.

 In January 2010, Ti West was named as the director of the Dark Sky Films project.
 Sara Paxton, Pat Healy and Kelly McGillis signed on in May 2010.
 The film is produced by Derek Curl, Larry Fessenden, Ti West and Peter Phok. for Dark Sky Films in partnership with Glass Eye Pix.
 It was shot in Torrington, Connecticut.
 West shot several scenes in the actual Yankee Pedlar Inn in Torrington, Connecticut.
 The film was shot on 35 mm film.

 Soundtrack

 The score is composed by American musician Jeff Grace.

 Release

 The film premiered at the South by Southwest (SXSW) festival in March 2011.
 Dark Sky Films set for a limited theatrical release on February 3, 2012.
 Ti West narrated and presented his film on the "Get Lit" Winter Party on December 22, 2010, in The Purple Lounge at The Standard Hotel on the Sunset Strip, Hollywood, California.

 Critical reception

 The Innkeepers received generally positive reviews from critics.
 The film has a 79% approval rating on Rotten Tomatoes based on 121 reviews, with an average rating of 6.6/10.
 The website's consensus reads: "It doesn't break any rules of the genre, but The Innkeepers serves as additional proof that Ti West is a young director that discriminating horror fans can trust".

 Roger Ebert awarded the film a score of three out of four stars, concluding: "Ghost movies like this, depending on imagination and craft, are much more entertaining than movies that scare you by throwing a cat at the camera."
 David Harley of Bloody Disgusting gave the film a score of three out of five, commending the performances but writing that, "once the tone shifts from light-hearted comedy to balls-to-the-wall horror, it makes the two halves feel like separate films [...] in the end the whole is not as great as the sum of its parts."
 Peter Bradshaw of The Guardian gave the film two out of five stars, calling it "bafflingly bland and unatmospheric", and writing that it "annoyingly fails to do anything with the kooky situation it elaborately establishes, and there are no real shocks or laughs."

 Jeffrey M. Anderson of the San Francisco Examiner selected The Innkeepers as the 8th best film of 2012.